DIY Farmer’s Market Baby Shower Theme – Tips & Tricks

 Show Stopper

-We were lucky that my best friend, Jodi Bernstein, happens to be a fantastic baker.
-She she not only created a DELICIOUS strawberry buttercream cake, but one that was real show stopper.
+We were lucky that my best friend, Jodi B, happened to be a fantastic baker.
+She not only created a DELICIOUS strawberry buttercream cake, but one that was a real show stopper.
 It tied into the farmers market theme perfectly and was much enjoyed by our guests.
 It’s great to have something special like this, but unless you have a “hookup” like we did, it can be costly.
 There are tons of great DIY ideas on Pinterest, however, that can fit any budget.

 Guest Favours

-Again, sticking to the theme, we decided to create “popcorn on the cob”.
+We decided to create “popcorn on the cob” in line with our theme.
 Not only were they inexpensive (we bought a massive bag of popcorn from Kernels for around $32), but also really cute and tasty.
 We piled them into a big steel ice bucket to, once again, match the theme.

 Farmers Market Shower